Tax code number

-You’ll need to open an Italian bank account, which you must do in person in Italy.
-You’ll also need an Italian tax code number (codice fiscale), which you can get at the Italian consulate in your home country or through an Italian tax office.
+You’ll need an Italian tax code number (codice fiscale), which you can get at the Italian consulate in your home country or through an Italian tax office.
 This can take up to three weeks.
 Our lawyers will provide you with the necessary assistance during these steps.
+We can arrange for you a tax code number on extra pay.

 Notary, Final Deed and Completion